Spring maintenance can be a chore so let's narrow it down to the most important items.

 3. Make sure that the earth around your log cabin isn’t too close to the wood as well.
 You want a minimum of 6” between the bottom log and the ground so that rain doesn’t splash back onto the logs, especially if you don’t have wide overhangs on your cabin roofing to direct the rain away.
 You should also be sure that there are no low spots in your property that catch the rain and keep it from draining away.

-4. Re-caulk any gaps in your windows, butt joints of the logs and trim that you can see.
+4. Re-caulk any gaps in your windows, butt joints of the logs, and trim that you can see.
 This will help with air infiltration into the house and keep the moisture out as well.
 Latex log caulk is very easy to work with and cleans up with water, but because it is water-based it will shrink more than other caulk and may need re-doing more often.
 Use one of the colored caulks available and the cracks and checks will disappear.

 5. By now it should be obvious that moisture control and water management are key in the long-term longevity of your log home.
 If you don’t have gutters already installed, they can be a great investment in caring for your larger investment in your log home.
 If you do have gutters, take the time to clean them out - there are special gutter cleaning tools that allow you to work from the ground.
 Ensure that the discharge is directed away from your house where it can drain away.